 Alongside this, we value and celebrate being part of Britain.

-In general terms, this means that we celebrate traditions, such as customs in the course of the year; for example, Harvest festival during the autumn term, and what could be more British than a trip to a pantomime around Christmas time!
+In general terms, this means that we celebrate traditions, such as customs in the course of the year; for example, Harvest festival during the Autumn term and finding out about British History in topics such as 'Off with her Head!' which focuses on British History during the Tudor times.
 We also value and celebrate national events.
 Of course, as a Church school, we take a full and active part in the Christian calendar of celebrations across the year.
 We also acknowledge the key religious festivals of other faiths represented in Britain today.
 At St Paul's, British values and Christian values are the foundation blocks upon which all that we do is built.